FAQ For Anger Management Classes with Anger Management 818

-Our anger management classes consist of 3-10 participants in each anger management group.
+Our anger management classes consist of 3-10 participants in each anger management class.

-- Q: Do I need my court papers in order to enroll in your Anger Management program?
+- Q: Do I need my paperwork from the courts in order to enroll in your Anger Management program?

-Yes, we recommend that you bring your court papers if you are interested in receiving a progress report for the courts.
-No, you do not need to bring your court papers to enroll in our Anger Management program, however it is helpful for the anger management counselor to review and confirm that you are in the correct program.
-If you need progress reports for the court you must bring your court papers.
+Yes, we recommend that you bring your court minutes (minute order) if you are interested in receiving a progress report from us to offer to the courts.
+No, you are not required to have your court minutes to enroll in our Anger Management program, however, it is helpful for the anger management counselor to review and confirm that you are in the correct program.
+If you need progress reports for the court you are required to provide a copy to your counselor.

 - Q: How is the parking situation?
 Is there free parking?
 Where do I park?

-Glendale: There is free parking on Pioneer Street.
-If you park in the building’s parking structure, the rate is $10/hour.
+Glendale: There is free parking on Arden.
+If you park at the nearby building, the rate is $10 for the day.

 Studio City: There are free and metered parking spaces along the streets.